Back to StorageRadar

 list_snapshots Snapshots

 Lists all saved disk snapshots in chronological order.
-Snapshots are captured manually from the Reports section and represent a point-in-time state of your disk.
+Snapshots are captured manually from Reports and represent a point-in-time state of your disk.

 Params cursor limit from to